facebookresearch/Cupcake/README.md

 ## Benchmarks and Tests

 We have included benchmarks and tests for both homomorphic operations and underlying arithmetic operations.
 They can be run using `cargo bench` and `cargo test`.
+Additional tests can be run for the example CupcakeParallel wrapper with `cargo test --examples parallel`

 ## Supported parameters